awolverp/cachebox/README.md

 ### Why `cachebox`?
 **Rust** - It uses *Rust* language to has high-performance.

-**SwissTable** - It uses Google's high-performance SwissTable hash map.
+**SwissTable** - It uses Google's high-performance SwissTable hash map. thanks to [hashbrown](https://github.com/rust-lang/hashbrown).

 **Low memory usage** - It has very low memory usage.